-Developing Mathematics Mastery standards at PG Online
+Developing Mathematics Mastery standards with PG Online

 PG Online are committed to providing outstanding teaching materials which are a blend of the best teaching pedagogies from around the world.
 In recognition of this, PG Online have developed a standards marque to indicate that materials bearing this design have been rigorously checked and developed with Mastery concepts in mind.
 These teaching principles, including those of representation and procedural variation have been applied through our material to help enable students to develop a deeper understanding and more applied knowledge of mathematics.
 The gold is taken from the Challenge identifier within the unit content.

 數學 are the traditional Chinese characters for Shù xué.
 This is literally translated as Number Learning, but widely recognised as meaning Mathematics.
 The Simplified Chinese 数学 is more widely spoken in Singapore.
 The repeating geometric patterns also represent three of the strands of mathematics including algebra, geometry and ratio.

 Mastery is founded on the belief that every student can achieve in Mathematics, dismissing the notion that some ‘just don’t get it’.
 It has roots in Singaporean and Shanghai approaches whereby the focus of teaching is on achieving a long-term and secure understanding.
 The pace of learning is kept similar for all students.
 Only the depth of understanding varies.